jactools/dq-docker/README.md

 # dq_docker

-Version: 0.2.16
+Version: 0.2.21

 Local GE project: `gx/` contains expectations, checkpoints, and sample data used by the runtime.
+The repository intentionally avoids baking developer `gx/` artifacts into production images: `.dockerignore` entries and Dockerfile build patterns prevent `gx/` from being copied into final runtime images.
+For development you can mount the project into a running container to expose local `gx/` content.
 Generated Great Expectations artifacts: `gx/uncommitted/` contains data docs and validation artifacts created at runtime.
 This directory is ignored by default (`.gitignore`).
 Regenerate Data Docs with the project DataContext (see the "Production build and serve" section below).

-Version: 0.2.3
+Version: 0.2.21

 Lightweight toolkit for running data-quality checks with Great Expectations inside Docker.